yschimpf/bioflax/README.md

 ## Introduction

-bioflax provides an unofficial JAX implementation of biologically plausible deep learning algorithms.
+Bioflax provides an unofficial JAX implementation of biologically plausible deep learning algorithms.
 In particular, Feedback Alignment, Kolen-Pollack, and Direct Feedback alignment are implemented and a framework for running experiments with them is given.
-The code implemnts custom [Flax](https://flax.readthedocs.io/en/latest/quick_start.html) modules, which flawlessly integrate with the Flax framework.
+The code implements custom [Flax](https://flax.readthedocs.io/en/latest/quick_start.html) modules, which flawlessly integrate with the Flax framework.

-The respective algorihms network structures are depicted in the following scheme.
+The respective algorithms' network structures are depicted in the following scheme.
 For a more detailed overview please refer to the [docs](/docs/README.md).

 | Backpropagation                                                       | Feedback Alignment &<br> Kolen-Pollack                               | Direct Feedback Alignment                                               |
 | --------------------------------------------------------------------- | -------------------------------------------------------------------- | ----------------------------------------------------------------------- |